-The information provided here is meant to give you a general idea of what to expect from each of these medicines.
+The information provided here is meant to give you a general idea of what to expect from each of these medications.
 Only the most common side effects are included, so ask your doctor if there are any precautions specific to your case.
-Use each of these medicines as recommended by your doctor or according to the instructions provided with the medicines.
+Use each of these medications as recommended by your doctor or according to the instructions provided with the medications.
 If you have further questions about usage or side effects, contact your doctor.

-The use of some of the most commonly prescribed medicines is designed to assist with some of the symptoms that the tumor or the treatment can cause.
+The use of some of the most commonly prescribed medications are designed to assist with some of the symptoms that the tumor or the treatment can cause.

-Cortisone-like drugs are used to reduce brain swelling.
+Corticosteroid drugs are used to reduce brain swelling.
 Swelling is common with brain tumors.
 Dexamethasone is most often used.
-It is given by mouth or by IV.
+It is given by mouth or IV.
 Decreasing swelling associated with brain tumors is the most effective way to decrease head pain.

 Steroids also increase your risk of developing